Anusha-DevOp/CIforJSP/README.md

 This repository will setup a Jenkins Job configuration manually.

 Code Checkout -> Code Quality using Sonarqube -> Package the war file -> Store in Artifactory ->Deploy to Tomcat Server

+Also, it will be used to automate the above flow with Jenkins pipeline using Declarative script.